 The overarching goal of CBT is to help clients unlearn their unhealthy thinking patterns and behaviors.
 Clients recognize their unhelpful thinking and work with a therapist to restructure these thoughts to create a more positive mentality.
 From there, this shift in thinking correlates to a shift in behavior.
 This shift allows people to leave heroin use behind and create a healthy, happy life.

 At First Steps Recovery, we understand that heroin use is complex and affects the structures of the brain.
 Through our programs, we help clients break free of heroin addiction so they can create sober, fulfilling lives.
 We help clients understand that their heroin use does not define them, and that the long-term effects of heroin use can be avoided with the proper recovery tools.
 Seeking treatment is important.
 We provide clients with a safe environment in which they can grow and heal.
 From detoxification to post-treatment, clients coping with heroin use are supported every step of the way.
-To learn more about heroin use, effects of heroin use, and treatment options, please call us at (844) 489-0836.
+To learn more about heroin use, effects of heroin use, and treatment options, please contact us today.